redox-os/book/src/ch04-01-microkernels.md

 The kernel's main task is to act as a medium for communication and segregation of processes.
 The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user-space).

 Microkernels are more secure and less prone to crashes than monolithic kernels.
-This is because most kernel components are moved to user-space, and thus cannot do damage to the system.
+This is because most kernel components are moved to user-space and use different address spaces, and thus can't do damage to the system.
 Furthermore, microkernels are extremely maintainable, due to their small code size the number of bugs in the kernel is reduced a lot.

 As anything else, microkernels do also have disadvantages.